MMP4You/instagramm4you/README.md

 For more needed parameters you can expand the API questions at the place where you enter the API key.

+For the detail Typo3 backend setup please have a look at the file FurtherReading.pdf .

+Have fun with the extension.

 This extension is maintained by Markus Müllenborn-Pitzen and was created for 4you Promotion GmbH in Münchenreuther Str.
 31, 95652 . https://www.4you-werbeagentur.de/